Council's role and responsibility

 These Standing Orders were adopted by Nelson City Council at a meeting held on 29 October 2013 and apply to all meetings of this Local Authority, its committees and subcommittees.

-Download Nelson City Council Standing Orders September 2015 (1.2MB PDF).
-Last updated by Council resolution on 3 September 2015.
+Download Nelson City Council Standing Orders (774KB PDF).
+Last adopted by Council on 27 October 2016.